ZebraDevs/DataServices-JavaScript-SDK/README.md

 ===================================

 This is the source code for the Savanna JavaScript SDK.
 The core of this SDK is a basic API connection call to the Zebra Savanna Data Services in the SavannaAPI class.
 Currently the API has public methods for the three public APIs that are part of the Barcode Intelligence Product.
-These APIS are:
+These APIs are:
 * Barcode Generate
 * UPC Lookup
 * FDA Recall